Got Foot and Ankle Fractures?

 Treatment for foot and ankle fracture consists mainly of the use of a splint or cast.
 The type used and the duration of use is determined by the type of fracture, the stability of your joint, and your doctor.

-- If the bones are not well-aligned, a podiatrist near Oak Park may realign them before a splint or cast is placed.
+- If the bones are not well-aligned, a podiatrist near Southfield may realign them before a splint or cast is placed.

 - If the bones cannot be realigned correctly, surgical correction may be required.